alef-tav-calendar/alef-tav-calendar/stellarium.md

 ## Stellarium Configuration for Alef-Tav Calendar Videos
-This is a list of the Stellarium Software settings that I used in the videos.
+This is a list of the Stellarium Software settings that I use in this Alef-Tav Calendar research project.

 - Install Stellarium from https://stellarium.org/
 - Load in Aleph Bet constellation maps as a **skycultures**.
 Available to download on this GitHub site in the **stellarium/skycultures** and **stellarium/landscapes** folders.